Bombing of Guernica: Denial by Franco's military board

 On 27 April, the day after the bombing, Nationalist general Gonzalo Queipo de Llano broadcast a statement through Union Radio Seville accusing the local population and "the reds" of having deliberately burned and dynamited Guernica, while calling international reporters liars.
 Among the facts that he provided to prove his version of events were the "absolute absence of German airforces" and the bad weather.
+Some newspapers, issued in the Nationalist zone, claimed that the city was burnt by "ruso-separatistas'.

 On 29 April, in view of the outrage caused by the bombing in European public opinion, Franco's propaganda service issued an official statement parroting Llano's claims.
 This theory found favor in conservative British journals, including The Times, which even put in doubt the testimony from its own correspondent, George Steer.
 While Republican forces had pursued a scorched earth strategy in the past (notably in Irun, which was dynamited), Steer's reporting was supported by other journalists who witnessed the same levels of destruction.
 Furthermore, there were objective proofs available at the time of the falsehood of Llano's version: the bad weather he mentioned happened hours after the attack had been perpetrated, and the city's weaponry as well as the bridge to get to it were among the few buildings which had not been destroyed.

 The Germans denied any involvement, as well.
 Von Richthofen claimed that the Germans had a target that was a bridge over the Mundaka River, which was on the edge of town.
 It was chosen for the fact that it would cut off the fleeing Republican troops.
 However, even though the Germans had the best airmen and the best planes in Spain, none of their bombs hit the presumed target.

 Some Nationalist reporters suggested that the town had been bombed from the air, but by Republican airplanes.
 The bombs were said to have been made in the Basque country and the explosions happened because of dynamite stored in the sewers.
 Another theory by Nationalists was that there were a "few bomb fragments found" in Guernica, but the damage was mainly caused by Basque incendiaries.
 Franco's regime minimized the bombing for decades.
 In 1970, newspaper Arriba claimed that there had only been twelve deaths during the bombing raid.

 The attempted cover-up did more harm than good.
 The uproar irritated even Hitler, who insisted that Franco's government absolve the Condor Legion from any responsibility.
 Ironically, the whole affair may have redounded to his advantage, for it had the effect of heightening concern about the destructiveness of the Luftwaffe, a fear that encouraged appeasement of Germany.
 In the aftermath, Franco reiterated his earlier orders that no open town, without troops or military industry, may be bombed without a direct order from the Generalissimo or the commanding general of the air force.